icpctools/icpctools/PresAdmin/README.md

 ### Installation

-To install the Presentation Admin, download the Presentation Admin distribution package from the [ICPC Tools website](http://icpc.baylor.edu/icpctools) and unzip it to any convenient location.
+To install the Presentation Admin, download the Presentation Admin distribution package from the [ICPCTools website](https://tools.icpc.global) and unzip it to any convenient location.
 The Presentation Admin itself is a collection of Java programs (components).
 The distribution is a self-contained package which contains